 - Was anybody injured?

-- What type of sentence you got in that case?
+- What type of sentence did you get in that case?

 Negotiating with the Prosecution

-Another way strikes can be attacked is through the district attorney's office.
-In Los Angeles County right now, there's a good chance that we can avoid your prior strike or priors being used against you based on the current LA district attorney's official position regarding the three strikes law.
+Another way to challenge strikes is through the district attorney's office.
+In Los Angeles County, there's a good chance that we can avoid using your prior strike or priors against you based on the current LA district attorney's official position regarding the three strikes law.
+The DA has the power not to file strikes against you even if you have them.
+Additionally, depending on the circumstances of your case, the DA also has the power to remove strikes that they have filed against you.

-The DA also has the power not to file strikes against you even if you have them, and then finally, the DA also has the power to strike strikes that they have filed against you, depending on the circumstances of your case.
+The DA also has the power not to file strikes against you even if you have them, and finally, depending on the circumstances of your case, the DA also has the power to strike strikes that they have filed against you.

 Developing a Defense Strategy